bateskevin/psansible.playbook/README.md

 # psansible.playbook
 PSAnsible is a list of modules to help powershell users pilot the ansible executables in a more "powershellesque" way.

+Check out this [BLog Post](https://bateskevin.github.io/batesbase/Ansible/2022/03/29/Introducing-PSAnsible.Playbook.md/) for more details on the project.

 ## CI Status
 | OS | Powershell Version | status |
 | ----------- | ----------- | ----------- |